globalbiodata/inventory_2022/README.md

-# inventory_2022 (Work in Progress)

-This is a public repository of the code used for the Biodata Resource Inventory performed in 2022.
-This project is an effort by the [Global Biodata Coalition](https://globalbiodata.org/) to conduct a comprehensive inventory of the global infrastructure of biological data resources.
-A large portion of this effort is dedicated to being able to periodically update the inventory using the methods developed here.

-To meet these goals, natural language processing (NLP) methods are applied to journal articles obtained from EuropePMC.
-First, articles are classified based on their titles and abstracts, to predict if they describe biodata resources.
-Then, of those articles that are predicted to describe biodata resources, named entity recognition (NER) is employed to predict the resource's name.
-Further metadata is gathered from the various fields obtained by querying EuropePMC.
-To aid in reproducibility and reuse, Snakemake pipelines were developed for automation of training, prediction, and updating the inventory.

-# Contributions
+# GBC Inventory 2022

 This code repository represents work done as part of a collaborative effort between the Chan Zuckerberg Initiative (CZI) and Global Biodata Coalition (GBC) to create an inventory of biodata resources found in scientific articles.
-CZI Research Scientist Ana-Maria Istate designed the machine learning framework for the project and wrote the code to implement and evaluate the NLP models used to classify articles and extract individual resources.
+CZI Research Scientist Ana-Maria Istrate designed the machine learning framework for the project and wrote the code to implement and evaluate the NLP models used to classify articles and extract individual resources.
 Ana’s code was used by GBC consultant Ken Schackart as the starting point for a pipeline to create an ML-predicted preliminary inventory, which is then further refined with code that includes steps for deduplication, processing for selective manual review, and augmentation with additional attributes to create the final inventory of biodata resources.

+## Overview of Methods

+EuropePMC is queried to obtain titles and abstracts of scientific articles.
+A BERT model is used to classify those articles as describing or not describing a biodata resource.
+A BERT model is also used to perform named entity recoginition to extract the resource name for those articles that are predicted to describe a biodata resource.
+Resource URLs are extracted using a regular expression.

+This initial collection of articles is automatically deduplicated, and marked for selective manual review.
+A person manually reviews articles that are potential resource duplicates or false positives.

+The manually reviewed inventory is processed to further deduplicate the inventory and remove false positives.
+The HTTP statuses of the extracted URLs is checked, the IP addresses of the URLs are geolocated, and archived versions of the URLs are checked in the Internet Archive's WayBack Machine.
+Further article metadata is obtained from EruopePMC.

+The final inventory gives a list of biodata resources, the PMIDs of the articles describing those resources, and the metadata described above.

+Snakemake is used as a workflow manager to automate these processes.

 # Workflow overview